BCzarkowski/bczarkowski.github.io/docs/zadanie1/subpages/subpage_C#.md

 C# is known for its simplicity, versatility, and strong type safety, making it suitable for a wide range of applications, from web development to game development and enterprise software.
 It runs on the Common Language Runtime (CLR), which allows for cross-language interoperability within the .NET ecosystem.

-One fun fact about C# is that it was influenced by several programming languages, including C, C++, and Java, which is evident in its syntax and structure.
-Additionally, C# has a strong community and extensive libraries, making it a popular choice for developers.
+One fun fact about C# is that it was influenced by several programming languages, including C++, Java, and Delphi, which contributed to its syntax and features.
+Additionally, C# has a strong community and extensive libraries, making it a popular choice for developers worldwide.
 The language continues to evolve, with regular updates that enhance its capabilities and performance, reflecting the changing needs of software development.

 # Search results